miketang84/bamboo/doc/myfirstproject.md

 	servers = [main]

+Executing the following scripts under the directory of monserver_dir,

+	mkdir sites/myfirstapp			-- mount the media file under myfirstapp/ into this location m2sh load -config conf/mongrel2.conf -db conf/config.sqlite	 	-- loading  config file into sqlite database sudo m2sh start -db conf/config.sqlite -name main				-- launching mongrel web server of "main"

-After the execution the script of `m2sh load -config conf/mongrel2.conf` and `m2sh start -db conf/config.sqlite`, the configuration information and running status of web servers could be pulled out from the specific sqlite database.
+then configuration information and running status of web servers could be pulled out from the specific sqlite database by `m2sh` scripting.
 This is a better place for administrators to manage many web servers.
 Now you can test whether the configuration works or not.

+	redis-server /etc/redis.conf		-- start the database server cd myfirstapp_dir
+	sudo bamboo start 					-- launching the applicaiton of myfirstapp

-The Bamboo web framework provides a set of command lines for convenience.
+After typing http://localhost:6767/ in the browser, it works well if the `Welcome to Bamboo` shows up.
+In addition to `bamboo createapp myproject`, the Bamboo web framework provides a set of command lines for convenience.

 	bamboo createapp myproject				-- generate several folds for each application bamboo createplugin plugin_name			-- create a plugin for better reuse